Skip to main content

 Opencv Web camera and Video streams in Windows subsystem for Linux WSL, by FFmpeg and GStreamer

-Opencv in Windows Subsystem for Linux (WSL) is a compatibility layer designed to running Linux binary executables (in ELF format) natively on Windows 10.
+Opencv in Windows Subsystem for Linux (WSL) is a compatibility layer designed to run Linux binary executables (in ELF format) natively on Windows 10.
 I love it.
 There are some limitations to mention.
-The first biggest is the lack of support of CUDA, which could be a limitation for deep learning application and learning in WSL.
+The first biggest is the lack of support of CUDA, which could be a limitation for deep learning applications and learning in WSL.
 The second trouble for Opencv development is the lack of Web camera support.
 This suspends WSL almost on a useless level for me until now.

 VideoCapture cap; is not working in WSL for now